ethyca/fides/docs/fidesops/docs/guides/masking_strategies.md

 `test@example.com`, you might choose to "mask" that email with a random string, `xgoi4301nkyi79fjfdopvyjc5lnbr9`, and their associated address with another random string `2ab6jghdg37uhkaz3hpyavpss1dvg2`.

-It's important to remember that masking != anonymization.
-Since records are not deleted, a masked dataset is (at best) pseudonymized in most cases, and (at worst) may still be identifiable if the masking is reversible or easy to predict, which is a common mistake!
+It's important to remember that masking does not equal anonymization.
+Since records are not deleted, a masked dataset is (at best) pseudonymized in most cases, and (at worst) may still be identifiable if the masking is reversible or easy to predict.

 In fidesops, your options to pseudonymize data are captured in "masking strategies".
 Fidesops supports a wide variety of masking strategies for different purposes when used directly as an API including HMAC, Hash, AES encryption, string rewrite, random string rewrite, and null rewrite.